quadroid/delphi-encoding-extensions/README.md

 ## Support

-If you like TEncodingEx, [send](https://www.buymeacoffee.com/quadroid "Donate") me a 🍩
+If you like TEncodingEx, you can [send](https://www.buymeacoffee.com/quadroid "Donate") me a 🍩